branhipro/AI-Chatbot-React-FastAPI-/README.md

 I have chosen to use GPT-J-6B because it is an open-source model and doesn’t require paid tokens for simple use cases.

-Huggingface also provides us with an on-demand API to connect with this model pretty much free of charge.
-You can read more about [GPT-J-6B](https://huggingface.co/EleutherAI/gpt-j-6B?text=My+name+is+Teven+and+I+am) and [Hugging Face Inference API](https://huggingface.co/inference-api).

 ### Redis

 When we send prompts to GPT, we need a way to store the prompts and easily retrieve the response.
 We will use Redis JSON to store the chat data and also use Redis Streams for handling the real-time communication with the huggingface inference API.

-Redis is an in-memory key-value store that enables super-fast fetching and storing of JSON-like data.
-For this tutorial, we will use a managed free Redis storage provided by [Redis Enterprise](https://redis.info/3NBGJRT) for testing purposes.

 ### Web Sockets and the Chat API

 To send messages between the client and server in real-time, we need to open a socket connection.
 This is because an HTTP connection will not be sufficient to ensure real-time bi-directional communication between the client and the server.

-We will be using FastAPI for the chat server, as it provides a fast and modern Python server for our use.
-[Check out the FastAPI documentation](https://fastapi.tiangolo.com/advanced/websockets/?h=web)) to learn more about WebSockets.

-Follow the full series here: https://blog.stephensanwo.dev/series/build-ai-chatbot

-Created: July 02, 2022
-Author: Stephen Sanwo